amq/cockroach-galera-benchmark/README.md

 - investigate oltpbench compatibility issues, possibly add a dialect file
 - evaluate special / pareto / zipfian distribution usage for sysbench
 - launch the final testing, I expect it to last for a few days without pauses
+- try querying all hosts instead of once, by load-balancing the traffic using nginx or haproxy

 ## Testing process